LogoFlexColorScheme

 The Flutter AnimatedBuilder is a bit oddly named for this use case.
 Here it serves the purpose of functioning as a "ListenableBuilder", that rebuilds its child once, when its Listenable value, the animation changes.
 Which it does whenever our ThemeController calls notifyListeners, when we update any of its properties.
 We call notifyListeners in the ThemeController class when we have new updated data that requires the theme to update.
 The ThemeController values are typically changed by user interface widgets on the HomePage.

-The usage of the AnimatedBuilder does not have anything to do with the fact that the theme change animates from current ThemeData and colors in it, to the new values and colors it changes to.
+Previously the skeleton architecture used the AnimatedBuilder, so did these tutorial apps.
+The usage of the AnimatedBuilder did not have anything to do with the fact that the theme change animates from current ThemeData and colors in it, to the new values and colors it changes to.
 This is a built-in feature in ThemeData and its inherited Theme in Flutter SDK.
 You can change the ThemeData with call-backs or other state management solutions too, and still get the nice theme change lerp animation from previous property values to new ones.

 The entire application tree is actually rebuilt when any value in the ThemeController trigger a change via a notifyListeners call.
 This is reasonably fine in this use case, since all properties we use in the ThemeController are of the nature that the entire application UI needs to be redrawn anyway when they change, since they modify our ThemeData for the entire application.

-This was a lot of explanations, no need to worry about most it for your theme definition, as shown below it is very simple.
+This was a lot of explanations, no need to worry about most it for your theme definition, as shown below, it is simple.

 class DemoApp extends StatelessWidget {